i05nagai/memorandum/language/english_speaking.md

     * I wanna make it a habbit of waking up early
 * I guess we just click
 * What do you think, bossy and domineering?
+* It comes naturally to me
+* I always make a mess
+* you don't look the type
+* I can't see myself doing that
+* skeptic
+    * I'm a skeptic
+    * I'm skeptical
+* He wants attention
+* self-control
+    * I have no self-control
+* I don't want to come off too strong
 * domineering
     * What do you think bossy and domineering?
     * I thought he was arrogant and domineering
     * a domineering personality
+* they were very patient with me
 * arrogant
 * immature